• Skip to primary navigation

 For Baking

-• Once crust is pre-baked, turn oven up to 450F.
+• Pre-heat oven to 450F.
 Add filling to pie crust, top with butter pieces and then top with top crust layer.
-Traditionally, I make one layer of crust to drape over top of the pie and I will poke holes in it using a fork.
+Poke holes in the top of the pie with a fork or knife to vent.

 • Bake pie for 15 minutes at 450F, then lower the heat to 350F, cover in foil and bake for 50 minutes or until crust is golden brown.